-The program’s mission statement/goals/student learning outcomes and program effectiveness data (five-year average credentialing examination pass rate, five-year average job placement rate, and annual program completion rate) must be published on the program’s Web site.
+The program’s mission statement/goals/student learning outcomes and program effectiveness data (five-year average credentialing examination pass rate, five-year average job placement rate, and annual program completion rate) must be published on the main page of the program’s website.
 The program effectiveness data should be presented utilizing the template provided by the JRCERT, available under the Program Forms page of the Program Director & Faculty tab, or by clicking here.

-3. Q. How often should the information be updated on the program’s Web site?
+How often should the information be updated on the program’s website?

 The mission statement/goals/student learning outcomes should be updated as appropriate whenever any of this information changes.
 Program effectiveness data must, at minimum, be updated annually in conjunction with submission of the Program Annual Report.

-4. Q. How will the Web site postings of the required information be verified?
+How will the website postings of the required information be verified?

-The JRCERT will review each program’s Web site to assure that the posted information is readily accessible by the general public and that program effectiveness data is consistent with the program’s most recent annual report.
-Gross discrepancies between program effectiveness data reported on the annual report and data published on the program’s Web site will require that the program correct any variances and submit a progress report documenting compliance with Standard Five – Objective 5.3.
+The JRCERT will review each program’s website to assure that the posted information is readily accessible by the public and that program effectiveness data is consistent with the program’s most recent annual report.
+Gross discrepancies between program effectiveness data reported on the annual report and data published on the program’s website will require that the program correct any variances and submit a progress report documenting compliance with Standard One – Objective 1.6.